onap/doc/docs/release/index.rst

  * If you don't know you are facing a bug or have a question, post your question into the `Ask question <https://wiki.onap.org/display/DW/questions/all>`_.
    You will need a Linux Foundation ID to login and post your question.
 Get a Linux Foundation Identity using this `quick procedure <https://wiki.onap.org/display/DW/Joining+the+Community>`_.

-You may consider these `recommendations <https://wiki.onap.org/display/DW/Tracking+Issues+with+JIRA#TrackingIssueswithJIRA-RecommendationsforwrittingProperJIRAIssue>`_ to elaborate the issue you are facing and this `guideline <https://wiki.onap.org/display/DW/Mailing+Lists>`_ to register into the ONAP Discuss mailing list.
+You may consider these `recommendations <https://wiki.onap.org/display/DW/Tracking+Issues+with+JIRA#TrackingIssueswithJIRA-RecommendationsforwrittingProperJIRAIssue>`_ to elaborate the issue you are facing.

 ..
 Include files referenced by link in the toctree as hidden